enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-18_lazy-strict-eval.typ

 exist.
 Any node added to the initial tree necessarily contributes to the final normalized term, since once a node is added to the initial tree it cannot be removed.

+== Memory Layout

+When implementing a strict evaluator, one can keep a buffer of nodes where a node only stores pointers to its auxiliary ports.
+This is because we have a collection of redexes that we can grab from, and when performing a rewrite we only need to manipulate / rewire the auxiliary ports of the two interacting nodes.
+In the lazy case however, we perform a walk over the net and the phase 2 of this walk goes from an aux port to a main port.
+This means that we must also store pointer information in the reverse direction.
+It is unclear at the moment if there is a unifying memory layout for both of these evaluation strategies.

 == Garbage Collection

 One interesting practical drawback of the lazy algorithm is that disconnected components must be garbage collected